 The problem is, qualified leads don’t come looking for you.
-You’ve gotta’ make some calls and go door-to-door to get them before your competition does, right?
+You’ve gotta’ pay someone to make some calls and go door-to-door before your competition does, right?

-The first step to generating qualified leads who come looking for you is to add a solar installation blog.
+The first step to generating qualified leads who come looking for you is to add a solar installation blog to your website.

 Buyers can find the information they need online, on their schedule and without the interruption of door-to-door and cold-calls.
 Outdated marketing methods are considered invasive and they don’t leave the potential buyer with a positive feeling about your company.